Qualifications

 Prior to training as a patent attorney, Ian graduated from the University of Nottingham with a first class MSci degree in physics and astronomy before undertaking a PhD in astronomy at the same university.
 As part of his studies, Ian travelled to countries including France, Spain, Germany, Hungary and the Canary Islands.

-Outside of work Ian enjoys spending time with his young family and unusually large labrador, Sherlock.
-Ian enjoys watching most sports and regularly plays squash and football.
-Ian is currently learning to play the piano and dabbles in playing the guitar.
-Due to having two young boys, Ian also knows more about Pokémon than he would care to admit.
+Outside of work Ian enjoys spending time with his family and unusually large labrador, Sherlock.
+Ian enjoys watching most sports and plays squash and badminton when he can find the time.
+Ian also enjoys playing board games and is always looking for new games to try out.
+Due to having two sons in secondary school, Ian has also learnt more about Minecraft than he would care to admit.